-^{80.} Bolivia, Costa Rica, Dominican Republic, Mexico, and Paraguay.
+80 Bolivia, Costa Rica, Dominican Republic, Mexico, and Paraguay.

-^{81.} Bolivia, Decree to Eradicate Violence and Abuse Jeopardizing the Integrity of Children and Adolescents in Education.
+81 Bolivia, Decree to Eradicate Violence and Abuse Jeopardizing the Integrity of Children and Adolescents in Education.
 Supreme Decree 1320, of August 8, 2012.

-- 4,633, on school harassment which, although not aimed especially at girls and girl adolescents, constitutes an instrument for the prevention of violence against them in education, a key scenario for the prevention of sexism and of associated forms of violence.
-The Committee also noted progress in Uruguay with the adoption of Law 18,561, on Prevention and Punishment of Sexual Harassment at Work and in Student-Teacher Relationships, although it indicated the importance of expanding the scope of the law not only to work and education, but to all types of relationships of authority or power, age, gender, job position, family, and economic position that may be used for sexual harassment, and underscored that this law establishes only civil and administrative punishments for the assailant, and does not elevate it to the status of crime, ignoring the violation of human rights, such as to integrity and to sexual freedom, among others. - 94.
-The CEVI recognizes the legislative efforts of the States Party to criminalize violence against women.
-It encourages the States Party to ensure that these efforts also translate into the implementation of policies or actions for the realization of formally recognized rights.
+- 93 A legislative development in Paraguay was the enactment in 2012 of Law 4,633, on school harassment which, although not directly especially at girls and girl adolescents, constitutes an instrument for the prevention of violence against them in education, a key scenario for the prevention of sexism and of associated forms of violence.
+Committee also noted progress in the adoption in Uruguay of Law 18,561, on Prevention and Punishment of Sexual Harassment at Work and in Student-Teacher Relationships, although it indicated the importance of expanding the scope of the law not only to work and education, but to all types of relationships with authorities and to power, age, gender, job position, family, and economic relationships that may be used for sexual harassment, and underscored that this law establishes only civil and administrative punishments for the assailant, and does not elevate it to the status of crime, ignoring the violation of human rights, such as to integrity and to sex education, among others. - 94 The CEVI recognizes the legislative efforts of the States Parties to criminalize violence against women.
+It encourages the States Parties to ensure that these efforts also translate into the implementation of policies or actions for the realization of formally recognized rights.
 In this case, of the 15 countries that punish sexual harassment or abuse in different types of legislation, only five have outreach campaigns in this area.
-Moreover, none provided disaggregated data on the number of judgments in cases of sexual harassment, as requested by the Committee through the System of Indicators.
-The States that have legislated in the area of sexual harassment did not provide information to the Committee on the impacts of that legislation on women's lives. - 95.
-Therefore, the Committee of Experts reiterates its Recommendation to harmonize domestic legislation on sexual harassment so as to cover at least the areas of work, education, and health, as established in the Belém do Pará Convention, and to repeal any provision or practice that re-victimizes the victims or blocks their attempts to obtain punishment for those responsible and to seek adequate reparation.82 The CEVI also encourages States to keep a registry of the application of this law.
+Moreover, none provided disaggregated data on the number of judgments in cases of sexual harassment, as requested by the Committee through the system of indicators.
+The States that have legislated in the area of sexual harassment did not provide information to the Committee on the impacts of that legislation on women's lives. - 95 Therefore, the Committee of Experts reiterates its Recommendation to harmonize domestic legislation on sexual harassment so as to cover at least the areas of work, education, and health, as established in the Convention of Belém do Pará, and to repeal any provision or practice that revictimizes the victims or blocks their attempts to obtain punishment for those responsible and to seek adequate reparation 82.
+Also, the CEVI encourages States to keep a registry of the application of this law.